aixigo/PREvant/docs/companions.md

 ]
 ```

-The list of available handlebars variables for bootstrap container arguments:
+The list of available handlebars variables for bootstrap container arguments
+and the container image:

 - `application`: The companion's application information
   - `name`: The application name